Screening for Sparse Online Learning: Safe screening for sparse regularization

-\begin{remark} The above algorithm has two loops of iteration: the inner loop is standard stochastic gradient methods, while for the outer loop, screening with certain safe rules is applied.
-The key of outer loop is the calculation of $\theta_t$ which requires evaluation over all data.
-Such a setting is similar to that of SVRG algorithm \cite{johnson2013accelerating}, where the full gradient of the loss function at an anchor point needs to be computed.
-Likewise the choice of steps for inner loop, the value of $T$ in Algorithm \ref{algo:full-screen} should be the order of $m$, such that in average the overhead of computing $\theta_t$ is not significant. \end{remark}
+\begin{remark} Algorithm \ref{algo:full-screen} has two loops of iterations: the inner loop is the standard stochastic gradient update, while for the outer loop is screening with certain safe rules.
+Note that the outer loop makes use of $\bar \theta_t$ which is evaluated over the entire dataset.
+Such a setting is reminiscent of the SVRG algorithm~\cite{johnson2013accelerating}, where the full gradient of the loss function at an anchor point needs to be computed.
+Likewise, the choice of steps for inner loop, the value of $T$ in Algorithm \ref{algo:full-screen} should be of the order of $m$, to balance the overhead of computing $\theta_t$. \end{remark}

-\begin{remark} For Algorithm \ref{algo:full-screen}, all the aforementioned safe screening rules can be applied; see \cite{ghaoui2010safe,liu2014safe,ndiaye2015gap,ndiaye2017gap} and the references therein.
-However, for online learning, this is no longer true, since for online learning it is impossible to obtain $\theta_t$, let alone constructing the safe region $\calZ$. \end{remark}
+\begin{remark} For Algorithm \ref{algo:full-screen}, all the aforementioned safe screening rules can be applied; see~\cite{ghaoui2010safe,liu2014safe,ndiaye2015gap,ndiaye2017gap} and the references therein.
+However, for online learning, this is no longer true, since for online learning it is expensive or even impossible to obtain the projected point $\bar\theta_t$, let alone construct the safe region $\calZ$ using \eqref{eq:gap-certificate}.
+Hence, in what follows, we propose an approach to compute an online gap and construct a safe region without the need to project onto the constraint set. \end{remark}